go-kivik/kivik/doc/COMPATIBILITY.md

 10. <a name="todoLimit"> **TODO:** Limits are not yet tested.
 11. <a name="todoAttachments"> **TODO:** Attachments are not yet tested.
 12. <a name="kivikCluster"> There are no plans at present to support clustering.
+13. <a name="getSession"> Used for authentication, but not exposed to the client API.

 ## HTTP Status Codes